 Figure XX.
 Examples of projecting signs

-Blade signs and canopy signs: In addition to the signs permitted in Chapter 98, each tenant space shall be permitted to have one blade sign OR canopy sign located withing 10 feet of the occupant entry door.
+Blade signs and canopy signs: In addition to the signs permitted in Chapter 98, each tenant space shall be permitted to have one blade sign OR canopy sign located within 10 feet of the occupant entry door.
 The area of the Blade or canopy sign shall not count against the area of other permitted signs.

 Blade signs: Shall be mounted to the building wall and project at a 90 degree angle.
 Signs shall not exceed 8 square feet and have a head clearance of 8 feet from the sidewalk elevation.
 See example in Figure XX.